Skip to content

 Quainton Road looking down from the High Street

-Marston House, (Miss Tattam seated).
+Marston House, (Miss Tattam seated on the left).

 Mrs Gowin outside Rose Cottage (cottage now demolished)